 The Legacy Continues

 Mr. Boggs passed away in May of 2008, but his children carry on the Huey’s legacy and continue to honor the philosophy that Boggs built his business on.
-Lauren McHugh Robinson is President of Huey’s Restaurants, Ashley Boggs Robilio is Vice-President and Samantha Boggs Dean is Special Project Coordinator.
-Eventually, Alex and Fulton Boggs plan on joining the family business and Jay Sheffield still books the bands for each location to this day.
+Lauren McHugh Robinson is CEO of Huey’s Restaurants, Ashley Boggs Robilio is President, and Samantha Boggs Dean is Special Projects & Marketing Director.
+Alex is an Area Manager and GM of the original Huey's Midtown, and Jay Sheffield still books the bands for each location to this day.
 In Thomas Boggs’ honor, the section of Madison Avenue between Rembert and Barksdale has been renamed “Thomas Boggs Boulevard”, dedicated to him on what would have been his 64th birthday.
-Today, the Boggs belief of giving back along with the blues, brews, and burgers legacy is still alive.
-Huey’s continues to be voted “Best Burger” by Memphis Magazine, serves cold, refreshing beer, plays live music on Sundays, and is involved in many local organizations.
+Today, the Boggs' commitment to giving back is still a pillar of the business, believing as their father did that "You have to take care of other people and the community and they, in turn, will take care of you."
+The blues, brews, and burgers legacy is also still alive and well, as Huey’s continues to be voted “Best Burger” by Memphis Magazine, serves cold, refreshing beer, plays live music on Sundays, and is involved in many local organizations.